 Staff members within the Division have teaching appointments with the university.
 It is possible that you may encounter some of the staff in these other roles.
 Be reassured we do adhere to strict confidentiality; however, if particular concerns arise for you, we will be happy to discuss them with you.
 Also working at the Division as part of our teaching role are Residents.
 Residents are medical graduates who are taking advanced training in psychiatry or in family medicine.
 These senior trainees work with considerable independence, but remain under the supervision and the responsibility of the attending physician.
 If a resident is providing your direct care, this resident meets regularly and discusses your care with the attending psychiatrist.
 You are also free to meet with the attending psychiatrist if you have any particular concerns about the care provided.

-In the event that you
+event that you

 experience an emergency outside the usual operating hours of the